dgma/hardhat-sol-bundler/README.md

 ## Hooks

 The library can be easily extended with custom plugins by adding them to `deployment.plugins` list.
-A simple example of the plugin can be found in `plugins/Verify.ts`.
+A simple example of the plugins can be found in `plugins/*`.

 During deployment, sol-bundler can execute additional logic implemented as lifecycle hooks: